Agoric/documentation/main/ertp/ERTP-Guide/Overview.md

 Non-fungible assets are of the same kind, but are not interchangeable and specific items must be used.
-For example, you might have 100 theater tickets.
+For example, you might have 100 theatre tickets.
 But someone wanting to buy even a General Admission ticket from you will want one for a specific date and time.
 This might also affect the price; you'll want to charge more for a Friday evening ticket than a Wednesday matinee ticket, even if it's for the same show.